JoanStinson/StinsonEngine/README.md

 # Stinson Engine

-A 3D engine using C++ with OpenGL that tries to mimic Unity's functionalities.
+A 3D engine using C++ with OpenGL that tries to mimic Unity's functionalities..

 <p align="center">
   <a>